CheAhMeD/MusicStation/README.md

 MusicStation is voice controlled only...

-    1. Say the wake word 'jarvis'
+    1. Say the wake word 'Jarvis'
     2. Ask anything from Jarvis...